xcus33me/VulkanEngine/README.md

 # VulkanEngine
-Simple educational 3D engine based on VulkanAPI
+Simple educational 3D game engine based on VulkanAPI

 ## Available features
 * no features for now :(